 - how long each witness is expected to take, in order to estimate the total time the trial will need (the judge may limit the time for a witness if a party’s estimate is excessive)

-- ask questions to determine whether the trial can be held remotely, including:
+- ask questions to determine whether the trial can be held virtually, including: